JieqLuo/Big-Data-Analysis-of-Online-Advertising-Clicks-on-AWS-/README.md

 The prediction of ads click is much hard than expected.
 The reason might be an extreme imbalance dataset.

+Updated GBDT was used and worked as the best model.

 # Future work:
 Imbalanced dataset will be processed by undersampling and oversampling to improve prediction performance of models.
 Model performace will be imporved by using further feature engineering and more models.